Fort Lauderdale Product Liability Attorney

 • Statute of Limitations: Typically, you have four years from the date of injury to file a product liability claim in Fort Lauderdale.
 This time frame is critical as it determines your eligibility to seek compensation for your injuries caused by a defective product.

 • Exceptions and Considerations: It’s important to note that the statute of limitations can vary based on the specifics of your case.
 Factors such as when the injury was discovered or should have been discovered can influence the deadline for filing your claim.
-Consulting with a knowledgeable Fort Lauderdale product liability lawyer at Schilling & Silvers Property and Accident Attorneys can help clarify these nuances.
+Consulting with a knowledgeable Fort Lauderdale product liability lawyer at Schilling & Silvers Personal Injury & Car Accident Lawyers can help clarify these nuances.

 • Statute of Repose: Florida also has a statute of repose, which imposes an absolute deadline of twelve years from the date the product was delivered to its first purchaser or lessee.
 This applies even if the injury was discovered later, with limited exceptions.